 Hormone Replacement Therapy: Balance Your Hormones for a Better Life

-Estrogen—The balance of estrogen is closely tied to presence of progesterone in the body, as the two work hand in hand.
+Bio-identical Estrogen—The balance of estrogen is closely tied to presence of progesterone in the body, as the two work hand in hand.
 Too much estrogen without enough progesterone is called “estrogen dominance” and can cause headaches, bloating, weight gain, breast tenderness and may be linked with breast and uterine cancer.
 Other estrogen imbalances, as caused by post-menopause, can produce decreased sexual function and libido, as well as osteoporosis, hot flashes, weight gain and behavior changes ranging from depression to irritability to mood swings.

-Human Growth Hormone (HGH)—HGH is a hormone that stimulates growth, cell regeneration and reproduction in humans.
+Bio-identical Human Growth Hormone (HGH)—HGH is a hormone that stimulates growth, cell regeneration and reproduction in humans.
 Growth hormone deficiency is caused by issues in the pituitary gland, and has different effects at different ages.
 Low levels of HGH in adults is common, and can manifest as lean body mass, poor bone density, and other psychological symptoms like memory loss and depression.
-Luckily, hormone replacement therapy is an effective method to reverse these changes.
+Luckily, our hormone replacement program is an effective method to reverse these changes.

-Thyroid—The thyroid hormone controls metabolism and energy and can have dangerous effects when levels are low.
+Bio-identical Thyroid—The thyroid hormone controls metabolism and energy and can have dangerous effects when levels are low.
 Deficiency of the thyroid hormone, also called hypothyroidism, can cause extreme weight gain, hair loss, constipation, fatigue, and trouble with memory.
 Low thyroid issues can also cause slowed speech, carpal tunnel syndrome, and goiters.
 As monitoring hormones is a delicate balancing act, too much thyroid hormone can be just as dangerous, causing extreme weight loss and bulging eyes.
-Hormone replacement therapy can help balance out the levels of your thyroid hormone allowing you to get back to feeling like yourself again.
+Hormone Therapy can help balance out the levels of your thyroid hormone allowing you to get back to feeling like yourself again.

-Dehydroepiandrosterone (DHEA)—DHEA is a hormone created by the adrenal glands and is a precursor to all major sex hormones.
+Bio-identical Dehydroepiandrosterone (DHEA)—DHEA is a hormone created by the adrenal glands and is a precursor to all major sex hormones.
 It is common for DHEA production to significantly drop off as we age, and women typically have lower levels of DHEA than men.
 Though DHEA supplements are offered over-the-counter in the US, as DHEA is a strong steroid hormone, we suggest coming in to assess your DHEA levels and pursue treatment under professional supervision.
 Symptoms of decreased levels of DHEA are extreme fatigue, low libido, decreased muscle mass, depression and aching joints.
-If you have begun to experience these symptoms, hormone replacement therapy may be right for you.
+If you have begun to experience these symptoms, BHRT may be right for you.

-Melatonin—Melatonin is a hormone that plays a large role in the sleep cycle, as the catalyst for melatonin secretion is decreased exposure to light.
+Bio-identical Melatonin—Melatonin is a hormone that plays a large role in the sleep cycle, as the catalyst for melatonin secretion is decreased exposure to light.
 Low levels of melatonin can cause anxiety and are tied to diabetes.
 Signs of a melatonin deficiency are insomnia, depression, elevated cholesterol, high blood pressure, and sensitivity to stress.

-Pregnenolone—Pregnenolone is a hormone tasked with controlling the sex and adrenal hormones of the body.
+Bio-identical Pregnenolone—Pregnenolone is a hormone tasked with controlling the sex and adrenal hormones of the body.
 Not only does pregnenolone control other hormones, it also improves the transmission of communication between brain cells.
 Those with low pregnenolone suffer from low energy, low to extreme moodiness, and short term memory failure.
 Depression and cluster headaches are also signs of low pregnenolone.